What to Do if You Hit an Animal While Driving in NZ?

 When not to handle an injured animal

-There may be times when moving an injured animal would put you at risk and cause further injury to the animal.
+If you’ve hit an animal while driving, there may be times when moving it while it’s injured can put you at risk and cause further damage over and above the injury.
 If you’re unsure, the police, a vet or an animal rescue centre will be able to provide further advice.

 Aside from bites and scratches, there’s the potential you could pick up any number of diseases or develop a nasty infection.
 For example, never touch or handle any bats as they are likely to carry viruses that are harmful to humans.

-If you do get bitten or scratched by the animal you’re trying to care for, flush the wound with water then follow basic first aid and watch for signs of infection.
+If you get bitten or scratched by an animal you’re trying to care for, flush the wound with water.
+Then follow basic first aid and watch for signs of infection.

 From there, visit your GP as soon as you can.
 You may need antibiotics, a tetanus booster or some other kind of shot to guard against any nasties.
 Animal’s teeth and nails can carry nasty bacteria that can get into your blood and make you very sick, and quickly.

 Animal hit by car – who to call?